Leon Redbone, An Unusual Singer From A Bygone Era, Has Died

 And Redbone was a man happily — or at least, authentically — out-of-time.
 He played dusty classics — from Tin Pan Alley and ragtime to blues and country — with a loose fidelity, always anchored by his casually lovely and always wry voice.

-Dylan's endorsement, made at the apex of Dylan and Rolling Stone's cultural footprints, was a defining endorsement for Redbone and widened interest in him from stars of the era, including Bonnie Raitt and John Prine.
+Dylan's endorsement, made at the apex of his and Rolling Stone's cultural footprints, was a defining moment for Redbone and helped widened interest in him from stars of the era, including Bonnie Raitt and John Prine.

 His commercial success, according to the Billboard charts, peaked in 1977 when the album Double Time reached the top 50 — helped, in part, by two performances during Saturday Night Live's debut season.
 But Redbone remained a cultural presence for decades, singing the theme song for '80s sitcom Mr. Belvedere and appearing as "Leon the Snowman" in the now-classic Christmas film Elf in 2003.